 The following information describes dosages that are commonly prescribed or recommended.
 However, be sure to take the dosage your doctor prescribes for you.
 Your doctor will determine the best dosage to fit your needs.

 The injection frequency of Copaxone will depend on the dosage your doctor prescribes.
-Below is a table of the recommended dosing schedule of Copaxone.
+Below is a table of the recommended dosing schedule for Copaxone.

-If you are taking 40 mg/mL of Copaxone, you can choose the three days a week you want to take your doses.
+If you are taking 40 mg/mL of Copaxone, you can choose which 3 days of the week you want to take your doses.
 Be sure to wait at least 48 hours before you take your next dose.
 If you don’t want to take Copaxone on the weekend, you can choose a Monday, Wednesday, and Friday dosing schedule.

 Try to take your Copaxone dose at the same time each day.